dbanty/dylananthony.com/src/content/blog/and-now-astro/index.md

 ## How hard was it?

 Like I said, I'm not a frontend developer, so changing up my website was very intimidating.
-Luckily, Astro makes things extremely easy.
+Luckily, Astro makes things relatively easy.
 The Astro CLI gave me a blog template that worked great as a starting point.
 Next, I copied over my Markdown files and images.
 The only changes I had to make were to the frontmatter.
 For styling, my old site was using Tailwind, and there's an Astro plugin for that (much easier than it was to add Tailwind to Zola).
 Really, the hardest part was figuring out how to translate the jinja-like templates of the old site into Astro components.
-To be honest, the toughest part of that was understanding the templates of the old site, since I find Astro's TypeScript syntax much easier to work with.
+To be honest, the toughest part of _that_ was understanding the templates of the old site, since I found Astro's syntax much easier to work with.

 All-in-all, it took me a couple of afternoons to fully translate my site to Astro, and I'm extremely happy with the result.
 There are some minor style differences, but making it look identical wasn't the goal, I just wanted to preserve the